"Make Ghana rise again": Alan promises to establish fixed rate regime at port

 He said he would do this by abolishing several taxes imposed on imports to ease the cost of doing business in the country.

-Recently, concerns have been raised about Ghana’s port losing traffic to Togo over the high cost of doing business.
+Recently, concerns have been raised about Ghana’s ports losing traffic to Togo over the high cost of doing business.

 According to Alan Kyerematen, if given the nod, he would reverse this trend by eliminating all the “unnecessary” taxes, including the 2% Special Import Levy, the COVID-19 Health Recovery Levy, and the Ghana Health Service Disinfection Fee.

-He also said he would consolidate the existing National Health Insurance Levy (NHIL) & GETFund levy at the ports into calculating a new VAT rate and abolish taxes and charges on spare parts imports two years into his future administration.
+He also said he would consolidate the existing National Health Insurance Levy (NHIL) and GETFund Levy at the ports to calculate a new VAT rate and abolish taxes and charges on spare parts imports two years into his future administration.

 PAY ATTENTION: Stay informed and follow us on Google News!